usnistgov/open-source-mri-phantom/README.md

 1. The bolt holes and fill port may need to be expanded if the 3D print resulted in a narrower hole.
 If so, drill out the holes using the tools described above.
 1. Tap the bolt holes and fill port.

+## Software
+Python code to analyze geometric distortion, snr, and cnr is provided in the [python](https://github.com/kalinared/open-source-nist-phantom/tree/main/python) directory.

 ---